Intro to UI Controls

 You can also come back to these later and jump to learning about UI Design Patterns next.

-Radio button and checkbox controls each allow users to select items from a list.
-Despite that, they have different uses and guidelines.
+Radio button and checkbox controls each allow users to select items from a list, but with different uses: when only a single selection is valid, or zero to more.

-Hyperlinks continue to be central to navigation on the web, such that not adhering to best practices can break the usability of your site or app.
+Links are the original way of navigating pages on the web and are so common that not adhering to best practices can break the usability of your site or app.

-Tabs can be a smart way to break up content into sections, but their use is a double-edged sword.
+Tabs can be a smart way to break up content into sections, but their use is a double-edged sword because they bury other content, making users guess where it is.

 Vertical (a.k.a.
-'Sidebar') navigation is a way of showing a persistent site or application structure along one side of the product.
+‘Sidebar') navigation is a way of showing a site or app structure along one side of them.
+Very common on the web, almost standard on mobile.

 Menu bars allow users to navigate using categories and sub-categories.
-They are persistent and unchanging across the app.
+They are persistent, unchanging across the app, and used exclusively for primary navigation.

-Validation is often used as a light-weight alternative to alerts.
-It is a great way to present feedback or guidance with limited interruption.
+Validation is a great way to present feedback or guidance with limited interruption.
+It provides in-context error messages and suggests ideas for improvement.

 Any UI control that captures the user’s attention can be thought of as an alert.
-They should be used wisely so they aren’t overwhelming.
+They should be used wisely and sparingly so they are not overwhelming.